 Victorian State Legislation Environment Protection Act 1970 Describes the regulatory framework for managing OWS's.
 This is achieved by reference to supporting documents such as the Victorian Land Capability Assessment Framework January 2014 and the EPA Code of Practice for Onsite Wastewater Management (EPA Publication 891.4 July 2016).
 Water Act 1989 Section 183 of the Water Act 1989, provides the Water Corporation with the power to inspect and monitor existing septic tank systems within their sewerage district, and if the system does not comply with the Environment Protection Act 1970 and the Public Health & Wellbeing Act 2008, then the Water Corporation can require the owner to connect to sewer where it is available under Section 147 of the Act.
-Public Health & Wellbeing The objective of the Public Health and Wellbeing Act 2008 is to impose a duty on Councils to achieve the highest attainable standard of public health and wellbeing by investigating and remedying conditions that are liable to be dangerous to health or offensive, by: Act 2008 Protecting public health and preventing disease, illness, injury, disability or premature death Promoting conditions in which persons can be healthy Reducing inequalities in the state of public health and wellbeing Local Government Act The Local Government Act empowers councils to enact local laws and set special charges for council activities.
-Councils could use these powers to develop local regulations for wastewater management provided these regulations are consistent with State policy and legislation, and to raise revenue for its wastewater management programs.
-Planning & Environment Act The key legislation relating to land development in Victoria is the Planning and Environment Act 1987.
-The Act requires that all land use and development take place in accordance with the planning scheme for the municipal district.
-The two objectives of the planning framework under the Act are: To enable land use development and planning policy to easily integrate with environmental conservation and resource management policies; and To ensure that the effects on the environment are considered when decisions are made about the use and development of land.
-Catchment & Land Protection Act The Catchment & Land Protection Act 1994 requires Catchment Management Authorities to prepare and implement a Regional Catchment Strategy which includes: • An assessment of long-term requirements and the prioritisation of these requirements; • Identification of threats to environmental, economic, and soil values; and • Identification of opportunities for improving natural resource management processes.
-The Act also requires property owners to take reasonable steps to protect the catchment Building Act with particular regards to water resources, avoid soil disturbance, weed growth and pests.
+Public Health & Wellbeing The objective of the Public Health and Wellbeing Act 2008 is to impose a duty on Councils to achieve the highest attainable standard of public health and wellbeing by investigating and remedying conditions that are liable to be dangerous to health or offensive, by: Protecting public health and preventing disease, illness, injury, disability or premature Act 2008 death • Promoting conditions in which persons can be healthy • Reducing inequalities in the state of public health and wellbeing Local Government Act To enable land use development and planning policy to easily integrate with environmental conservation and resource management policies; and To ensure that the effects on the environment are considered when decisions are Planning & Environment Act Catchment & Land Protection Act made about the use and development of land.
+The Catchment & Land Protection Act 1994 requires Catchment Management Authorities to prepare and implement a Regional Catchment Strategy which includes: An assessment of long-term requirements and the prioritisation of these requirements; Identification of threats to environmental, economic, and soil values; and Identification of opportunities for improving natural resource management processes.
+The Act also requires property owners to take reasonable steps to protect the catchment with particular regards to water resources, avoid soil disturbance, weed growth and pests.
 The Building Act 1993 and Building Regulations 2006 require the report and consent of the relevant Council must be obtained to an application for a building permit that requires the installation or alteration of a septic tank system.
+Building Act and in the